Affiliates: Invertebrates

 Department of Entomology

-Erin Hassett serves as the Research Support Specialist for all Endriss Lab students.
-While assisting with research projects and lab management, Erin also works on the lab’s science communication, extension, outreach, and public relations efforts.
+Hassett serves as the Research Support Specialist for all Endriss Lab students.
+While assisting with research projects and lab management, she also works on the lab’s science communication, extension, outreach, and public relations efforts.

 Thematic Area(s):